A lot of times, we as humans urge each other to not think with our hearts but to think straight with our brains.

 So how do we ensure that this crucial balance is maintained?

 While ensuring that you make certain lifestyle changes such as limiting alcohol intake, quitting/reducing smoking, doing routine exercise & establishing a normal sleep schedule, the most important is your diet.
 Cut back on the junk & give your gut a wholesome balanced diet, especially fiber.
-Gut bacteria feeds on fiber rich foods.
+Gut bacteria feed on fiber-rich foods.
 Fiber-rich foods are also waist-friendly, and great on taste.

 Read on to get the lowdown on foods for good gut health, it’s time to fight fiber-crime!